 IBC Submission and Review Process

-The IBC submission and review process takes place in the Research Safety module within the Weill Research Getaway (also known as WRG-RS).
+The IBC submission and review process occurs within the Research Safety module of the Weill Research Getaway (also known as WRG-RS).

 Step 1: Select Clinical Safety Application for IBC/RSC - Initial.

-Step 2: Enter the protocol title (must be the same as Human Subjects (IRB) protocol).
+Step 2: Enter the protocol title (must be the same as the Human Subjects (IRB) protocol).

 Step 3: Enter the name of the PI and click Continue.
 A new window will appear.